 When defining the Image inside the Kasm UI, utilize the custom docker image name, registry , and if needed a username and password/access token needed to authenticate to the private registry.

 Consider the naming convention of the docker image tags.
-It may be beneficial to push an image with multiple tags such as one that represents something unique the current date/time
+It may be beneficial to push an image with multiple tags such as one that represents something unique such as the current date/time

 myimage:11302020and another that represents a moving target such as